fabian20ro/ai-dev-tasks/README.md

 To ensure methodical progress and allow for verification, we'll use `process-task-list.mdc`.
 This command instructs the AI to focus on one task at a time and wait for your go-ahead before moving to the next.

 1. Create or ensure you have the `process-task-list.mdc` file accessible.
-2. In Cursor's Agent chat, tell the AI to start with the first task (e.g., `1.1`):
+2. In Copilot chat, tell the AI to start with the first task (e.g., `1.1`):

     ```
     Please start on task 1.1 and use @process-task-list.mdc